 Last but not least, I visited a Hungarian bathhouse, something I had never done before.
 I love being in the water, particularly if it’s warm, so my trip to the Neo-Baroque Széchenyi Thermal Baths was definitely the highlight of my trip.
 While it was rainy and cold outside, the outdoor baths were the perfect temperature, making it a great activity for a gloomy day.
 I could have stayed all day!

 With more time, I would have loved to see another of Budapest’s bathhouses.
 The Gellért Baths look beautiful and going to an indoors bathhouse seems like it would provide a different experience than the one I had.
 Those particular baths are also up on a hill with a great view overlooking the Danube!

 On this trip, I also somehow also never made it over to Heroes’ Square, one of the city’s main attractions, to see its famous memorial and statue complex.

-Because Lufthansa, like United, is a member of Star Alliance, I was able to use my United miles to book my flights.
+Because Lufthansa, like United, is a member of Star Alliance, I was able to use my United miles to book my flights (if you need it, here’s a primer on how that works!).
 I snapped up a round-trip for just 8,000 miles each way, which felt like a steal for an itinerary that was ringing up at well into the $300s.
 I ended up having to shell out $76.60 on taxes and fees, which made me even happier to avoid paying the fare!